bastianschwarz/warthog.dcs.f18/README.md

   regularly and it's not a good thing when you have to remember your key mapping in combat.
 This problem is aggravated when there are a lot of multi-assignments with modifiers.

   This profile aims to reduce the use of modifiers especially on the stick and throttle.
 There will be some but they will be mostly on the throttle instrument panel.

 - __Minimal configuration__: The profile is designed to work with the default button mapping of DCS where possible.
 This should reduce the need for initial configuration and when new modules are realeased.

-- __Relation to real life__: The US Air Force has put a lot of time and thought in designing their HOTAS and "Button Mapping" so I will definiatley try and take adavantage of that.
+- __Relation to real life__: The US Air Force and the US Navy have put a lot of time and thought in designing their HOTAS and "Button Mapping" so I will definiatley try and take adavantage of that.

 - __F-16__: I started out years ago in Falcon 4 and spent a lot of time in the (virtual) F-16 cockpit so the control scheme is somhow still pretty much ingrained into my flying.
 And since the F-16 teaser Eagle Dynamics put in their awsome